-The charity continually monitors the level of activity ,prepares and monitors its budgets,targets and projections.
-The charity has a policy of maintaining significant cash reserves.
+The charity continually monitors the level of activity prepares and monitors its budgets, targets and projections.
+The charity has a policy of maintaining significant cash reserves, required if there was a significant drop in income..

 The charity closely monitors emerging changes to regulations and legislation on an ongoing basis.